Things to do in Venice

 Historic Landmark

-Conclude your evening with a visit to the exquisite Teatro La Fenice and experience the golden era of Italian Opera in this Baroque Opera house that has once hosted world-renowned maestros like Verdi, Donizetti, Abbado, Muti and Chung, Rossini, Mirella Freni, Luciano Pavarotti and Bellini.
-The name La Fenice translates to "The Pheonix" and is a perfectly fitting moniker for this opera house that has been rebuilt from ash twice over during its existence.
-First in 1836 and again in 1996, this opera house was reduced to ashes in a mysterious fire.
-Soak in the opulence of this wonder; the plush seats, the stuccos and gold plated ceilings and walls, the Baroque elements and gilded private balconies while you're here.
+Conclude your evening with a visit to the exquisite Teatro La Fenice and experience the golden era of Italian Opera at this Baroque-style opera house that has hosted world-renowned maestros like Verdi, Donizetti, Abbado, Muti and Chung, Rossini, Mirella Freni, Luciano Pavarotti and Bellini.
+The name La Fenice means "The Pheonix" and is a fitting name for this institution that has twice succumbed to mysterious fires.
+Today, you can soak in the opulence of this wonder; the plush seats, the stuccos and gold-plated ceilings and walls, the Baroque elements and gilded private balconies.

 • Food and beverages are not allowed inside the box during the show.
-Should you purchase any during the interval, you are required to finsih them before stepping back in.
+If you purchase any during the interval, you need to finish your food or drink before stepping back in.

 Day 3